Second-order self-force potential-region binary dynamics at $O(G^5)$ in supergravity

 There are significant ongoing efforts to extend such methods to elliptic integrals~\cite{Adams:2018yfj, Gorges:2023zgv}, and Calabi--Yau geometries~\cite{Frellesvig:2023bbf, Klemm:2024wtd, Frellesvig:2024rea, Duhr:2025lbz}, which not only appear in the classical binary problem, but also in amplitudes with internal masses relevant for particle-physics applications, see e.g.~\cite{Bourjaily:2022bwx}.
 Despite the recent progress, solving differential equation systems for the complicated underlying geometries still requires a case-by-case analysis.

 We take a different approach here.
-Instead of seeking a closed-form solution in terms of special functions, we first note that (in the potential region) the master integrals are meromorphic functions in $\sigmabar=\sigma{-}1$ near $\sigmabar=0$ and therefore locally admit a Laurent-series representation about the static limit.\footnote{In order to accommodate different regions of the integrals, e.g.~the radiation region, factors of the form $\sigmabar^{-\alpha \epsilon}$ are required.} We thus solve the differential equations by the Frobenius method (see e.g.~Refs.~\cite{Mistlberger:2018etf, Moriello:2019yhu, Pozzorini:2005ff, Hidding:2020ytt} for applications in collider physics), of the form
+Instead of seeking a closed-form solution in terms of special functions, we first note that in the potential region the master integrals are meromorphic functions in $\sigmabar=\sigma{-}1$ near $\sigmabar=0$ and therefore locally admit a Laurent-series representation about the static limit.\footnote{In the potential region, the meromorphicity follows from potential-region scaling of the loop momenta $\ell^\mu = (\omega, \bm \ell) \sim (v \lambda, \lambda)$ which leads to an expansion containing only integer powers of $v$.
+In other regions, e.g.~the radiation region, the scaling is different and factors of the form $\sigmabar^{-\alpha \epsilon}$ appear.
+See, e.g., Refs.~\cite{Bern:2019crd, Bern:2021dqo, Bern:2021yeh}.} We thus solve the differential equations by the Frobenius method (see e.g.~Refs.~\cite{Mistlberger:2018etf, Moriello:2019yhu, Pozzorini:2005ff, Hidding:2020ytt} for applications in collider physics), of the form

 The coefficients $\vec{c}_n(\epsilon) $ are rational functions of the dimensional regulator $\epsilon$.
 The lower limit $n_0$ can be inferred from the leading velocity scaling of the master integrals in the static limit.
 The upper limit $n_{{\rm max}}$ is fixed by the highest desired order of the solution.